manorrock/aegean/README.md

 This project delivers a HTTP-based Git repository server.

+## Deploy the WAR file

+Deploy the WAR file on your Servlet container / application server as per the instructions of your vendor.

 ## Verify the server is up and running

 To verify the container is up and running execute the command below: